-- To view variance information in a sheet view, select the "Task Sheet" > "Variance Table" in the "Views" toolbar icon. - The "Variance Table" shows start and finish dates for both scheduled information and baseline information, making it possible to evaluate your prediction of how the project would progress (baseline) by comparing that prediction with how the project is in fact progressing (actual). - To view variance information graphically by using the "Gantt Chart" or "Tracking Gantt" view verify that the "Show Baseline Bar" check-box in the in the "Format-Info-Inspector" : is activated.
+To view variance information in a sheet view, select the "Task Sheet" > "Variance Table" in the "Views" toolbar icon.
+(The "Task Sheet" view is only available in iTaskX Pro)

+The "Variance Table" shows start and finish dates for both scheduled information and baseline information, making it possible to evaluate your prediction of how the project would progress (baseline) by comparing that prediction with how the project is in fact progressing (actual).

+To view variance information graphically by using the "Gantt Chart" or "Tracking Gantt" (iTaskX Pro) view verify that the "Show Baseline Bar" check box in the in the "Format" window Is activated.